 Before embarking on your winter adventure, here are some key details you need to know:

-• Parking Permit: You must have a Sno-Park Parking Permit to park at Dutchman Sno Park.
-In fact, the permit is required at most of the sno-parks near Bend.
-You must buy it at local outdoor stores or you can purchase the annual version online (more info below).
+You must have a Sno-Park Parking Permit to park at Dutchman Sno Park.
+In fact, the permit is required at most of the sno-parks near Bend (more info below).

 Winter Activities at Dutchman Sno Park

-• Cross-Country Skiing: Dutchman Sno Park has a large network of ungroomed Nordic ski trails with countless loops to choose from.
-We recommend heading over to Todd Lake, even if it might be completely iced over!
+Dutchman Sno Park has a large network of ungroomed and marked Nordic ski trails with countless loops to choose from.

-• Snowshoeing: If snowshoeing is more your style, you’ll find a variety of snowshoeing trails at Dutchman Sno Park.
-The loop options allow you to customize your adventure.
-There is one main loop that takes hikers up to Todd Lake.
+If snowshoeing near Bend is more your style, you’ll find a variety of snowshoeing trails at Dutchman.
+The various loop options allow you to customize your adventure.

-• Snowmobiling: Dutchman provides access to a large network of snowmobile trails north of Century Drive.
+Dutchman provides access to a large network of snowmobile trails near Bend that are north of Century Drive.
 These connect in with Three Creek Sno Park to the north.

 Dutchman Sno Park Trail Map